sambj24/deepbrief.github.io/_posts/2025-07-28-thefineline.md

 **Patient-centered.**
 **Human-led digital transformation.**

-These phrases are everywhere—but they’re becoming meaningless.
+These phrases are everywhere, but they’re becoming meaningless.
 Across industries, organizations are cutting corners under the banner of innovation.
 AI, automation, sensors, and bots are being rolled out like silver bullets.
 And in the process, they’re bulldozing the very thing that made good companies great: the human experience.

 Let’s not romanticize the past.
 Tools evolve.
 But we’ve confused enhancement with elimination.
 And the cracks are everywhere, from healthcare and insurance to hospitality and mortgages.